Fluid to drive, calm and refined, elegant yet bold styling, useful space inside

 Not cheap, claimed range is ambitious, rivals offer more choice

 What is it?

 It does look good, doesn’t it?
-Those 20-inch wheels – standard on our HSE model and blacked out to merge with the rubber –are probably the Instagram/ride quality sweet spot… there are also 18s available if you want to look silly, or 22s if you must.
-But it’s the proportions that steal the show: the stubbed nose that brings the front wheels forward with it and the high, squared-off rear end set the template, while the rear spoiler, vented bonnet and flush doorhandles provide the detail.
+It’s the proportions that steal the show: the stubbed nose that brings the front wheels forward with it and the high, squared-off rear end set the template, while the rear spoiler, vented bonnet and flush doorhandles provide the detail.
 Its beauty doesn’t slap you like a botoxed Alfa, it’s a slower burn than that, but eventually its bravery hooks you in.